-Blood sugar (glucose) is used by the cells to produce energy.
-Blood sugar levels which are too high (because the sugar can’t get from the blood into the cell) or too low (because there is a miss-match between food intake and insulin levels) can both cause feelings of fatigue.(14)
+Blood glucose is used by the cells to produce energy.
+Blood glucose levels which are too high (because the glucose can’t move from the blood into the cell) or too low (because there is a miss-match between food intake and insulin levels) can both cause feelings of fatigue.16

 7. Urea & electrolytes

 The body requires sufficient amounts of fluid and electrolytes such as sodium, potassium and magnesium (among others) in order to function properly.
-Dehydration, or having electrolytes which are too low (due to loose stools, vomiting or other reasons), can contribute to feeling of fatigue.(1) Magnesium and phosphate are not included in the general test for “electrolytes” so these blood tests will need to be requested separately, if someone’s food intake is exceptionally low in these nutrients and/or the person has digestive issues which reduce absorption or increase losses of magnesium or phosphate.
+Dehydration, or having electrolytes which are too low (due to loose stools, vomiting or other reasons), can contribute to fatigue.1 Magnesium and phosphate are not included in the general test for “electrolytes.”
+These blood tests will need to be requested separately, if someone’s food intake is exceptionally low in these nutrients and/or the person has digestive issues which reduce absorption or increase losses of magnesium or phosphate.

 Acting on the results

 Any deficiencies identified by the above blood tests need to be managed by the GP and corrected with prescription strength supplements.
 Standard over-the-counter multivitamin and mineral supplements are generally not strong enough to correct deficiencies.
-After the course of treatment, be sure to ask for another blood test to ensure the deficiency has been corrected and ask if anything can be done to prevent the deficiency from happening again in the future (eg. dietary changes).
+After the course of treatment, be sure to ask for another blood test to ensure the deficiency has been corrected and ask if anything can be done to prevent the deficiency from happening again in the future (e.g. changes to diet or medication).